 He stilled a storm on the lake after his alarmed disciples woke him from his sleep.
 Across the lake he set two demonised madmen free.
 Back again at Capernaum he healed more people including forgiving and healing a paralysed man on his mat, let down through the roof by four friends because they could not get in through the crowd.
+Having a former carpenter there would be handy for roof repairs!
 Religious leaders criticized him for forgiving sin, calling it blasphemy.
-Having a former carpenter would be handy for roof repairs.
-Walking nearby Jesus called Matthew to join him.
+Walking nearby Jesus then called Matthew to join him.